 What Is a Registered Dietitian Who Specializes in Functional Nutrition

-Training and Credentials
+Training and Credentials:

-- Maintain licensure through continuing education.
+- State licensure and continuing education

-Scope of Practice
+Scope of Practice:

 Aspect | Functional Nutritionist | Registered Dietitian Specializing in Functional Nutrition |